CodeAndCake/AppsFromScratch/sessions/06/README.md

 	* `displayDetails`

-# Presentations
+# Pitch

 Pitch your idea and show your prototype!

-You can use Google Slides, or [slides.com](http://slides.com) to put together a quick presentation.
+You can use Google Slides, or [slides.com](http://slides.com), to put together a quick presentation.

 ### Presentation tips